 Regulations & Procedures

-• Refrain from using I-pods / MP3s, or mobile phones, around the site or in any building or room apart from the sixth form common room and ensure that they are switched off in all lessons and meetings.
+- Refrain from using I-pods / MP3s, or mobile phones, around the site or in any building or room apart from the sixth form common room and ensure that they are switched off in all lessons

-• Keep the common room and any sixth form areas litter free and treat facilities with respect at all times.
+- Keep the common room and any sixth form areas litter free and treat facilities with respect at all times.
 Students must also behave in a way that allows this to be a work space during lesson times.

-• Abide by the Bramcote College rules as displayed.
-Note that smoking (including e-cigarettes) is not allowed on site, or in the vicinity of the Bramcote College, or any area where contact may occur with uniformed students.
+- Abide by the Bramcote College Sixth Form rules as displayed.
+Note that smoking (including e-cigarettes) is not allowed on site, or in the vicinity of the Bramcote College (especially on Moor Lane), or any area where contact may occur with uniformed students.

-• Behave in an appropriate manner to being a post-16 student and therefore a role model to younger students.
+- Behave in an appropriate manner to being a post-16 student and therefore a positive role model to younger students.

 Study & Extra-Curricular Participation

-• participate in all activities specifically arranged for sixth formers by college staff.
+- Participate in all activities specifically arranged for sixth formers by college staff.
 This includes Friday Lesson 4 when pastoral/enrichment events are arranged.

-• represent the Bramcote College, if selected, in sport, music or other extra-curricular activities.
+- Represent Bramcote College Sixth Form, if selected, in sport, music or other extra-curricular activities.

-Plagiarism is taken very seriously at Bramcote College, especially if it is connected with coursework or controlled assessment work.
+Plagiarism is taken very seriously at Bramcote College Sixth Form, especially if it is connected with coursework or controlled assessment work.
 Plagiarism can result in an exam board cancelling a student’s exam entry and refusing to award a grade.
-Students who engage in plagiarism at Bramcote College not only risk having their exam papers and coursework disallowed by the exam board, they also risk being ejected from the Sixth Form.
+Students who engage in plagiarism at Bramcote College Sixth Form not only risk having their exam papers and coursework disallowed by the exam board, they also risk being ejected from the Sixth Form.

-• register details with the Post 16 Administrator of the number plates, make and colour of any car or motorbike/scooter driven to Bramcote College.
+- Students must register details with the Sixth Form Administrator of the number plates, make and colour of any car or motorbike/scooter driven to Bramcote College Sixth Form.
 The College also needs to keep a photocopy of your licence to drive or ride a vehicle and a copy of your certificate of insurance for the vehicle in order for you to be able to park it on site.
 If we do not have details for your vehicle, you will be asked to remove it from site.